 Dunedin, the Gaelic name for Edinburgh, was founded in 1848 by settlers of the Free Church of Scotland, a breakaway group from the Presbyterian Church.
-The city's Scottish roots are still visible; you'll find the only kilt shop in the country, the first and only (legal) whisky distillery, and a statue of Scottish poet Robert Burns.
+The city's Scottish roots are still visible; you'll find New Zealand's first and only (legal) whisky distillery, a statue of Scottish poet Robert Burns, and more kilts, sporrans, and gillies than you can shake a stick at!
 The Scottish settlers and local Māori came together in relative peace, but this wasn't true of the European whalers who were here three decades before, as places with names such as Murdering Beach illustrate.

 Originally settled by Scottish immigrants, Invercargill has retained much of its turn-of-the-20th-century character, with broad main avenues...

 Between Oamaru and Dunedin, you can stop to see the striking Moeraki Boulders. ...